Servando1990/Relu/README.md

-# Relu Demand Curve & Pricing Model
+# Demand Curve & Pricing Model

 ## Description

-Relu is a SaaS company that uses AI to help companies price their products.
-The company has a service that provides pricing recommendations for new products based on a variety of factors.
-The company is looking to improve the pricing model by incorporating additional data and using a more sophisticated model.

 Curreently the model is an Xgboost model that takes in a variety of features and outputs a price.
 The model is trained on a open source dataset of historical pricing data.
 The model is is trained with Modal instances and the dashboard is deployed using Gradio on Hugging Face spaces